LLNL/sundials/doc/idas/guide/source/Introduction.rst

 Added the function :c:func:`SUNProfiler_Reset` to reset the region timings and counters to zero.

+Added the function :c:func:`IDAPrintAllStats` to output all of the integrator, nonlinear solver, linear solver, and other statistics in one call.
+The file ``scripts/sundials_csv.py`` contains functions for parsing the comma-separated value output files.

 The behavior of :c:func:`N_VSetKernelExecPolicy_Sycl` has been updated to be consistent with the CUDA and HIP vectors.
 The input execution policies are now cloned and may be freed after calling :c:func:`N_VSetKernelExecPolicy_Sycl`.